 04 Nov 2022 09:00 - 13:00 UHM Lecture Theatre, Airdrie Free

-A half-day intensive clinical communication workshop for senior doctors, district nurses, ANPs and clinical nurse specialists.
+A half-day intensive clinical communication workshop for senior doctors, district nurses, ANPs and clinical nurse specialists working in NHS Lanarkshire.
 This advanced communication workshop is aimed at equipping staff with the confidence and skills to have better conversations in challenging circumstances.

 Participants will work in a small peer group and address communication drawn from their own clinical practice, teaching and management roles.
 Common challenges addressed during the programme are: